 The Harris has had a long relationship with Lubaina, showing her work on a number of occasions including most recently Moments that Matter (2012).

 Lubaina has chosen the title Hard Times with reference to Charles Dickens’ novel, inspired by his visit to Preston during the workers’ Lock-out of 1853.

 The Feast Wagons are painted with frightening beasts, reflecting on migration and its impact on individuals and communities.
-You are invited to move the handcarts to create new relationships.
+Visitors were invited to move the handcarts to create new relationships.

 Rarely seen work, Meat Mountains and Drowned Orchard, Secret Boatyard: Tools, Box, Basket, Hairstyles complete the exhibition.

-Three works by Lubaina in the Harris collection, including Hannibal’s Sister, and work by women artists selected by her are also displayed elsewhere in the Harris during the show.
+Three works by Lubaina in the Harris collection, including Hannibal’s Sister, and work by women artists selected by her were also displayed elsewhere in the Harris during the show.

 Lubaina is Professor of Contemporary Art at the University of Central Lancashire in Preston, where she curates the Making Histories Visible research project and Black Art Archive.
 Behind these projects and her own work is a focus on belonging – that everybody matters.

 Detail from pieces in Feast Wagon installation